haosulab/ManiSkill/mani_skill/examples/benchmarking/README.md

 Code Structure:
 - `scripts/`: Bash scripts to run a matrix of performance tests.
 Results are saved to a local `benchmark_results` folder
 - `plot_results.py`: Run this code to generate graphs of performance results saved to `benchmark_results`
 - `envs/`: custom environments built for benchmarking, designed to be as close as possible between different simulators.
 Currently only Cartpole environment is tuned correctly for benchmarking across all simulators.
-FrankaMove and FrankaPickCube environments are tuned for benchmarking between ManiSkilland Genesis.
+FrankaMove and FrankaPickCube environments are tuned for benchmarking between ManiSkill and Genesis.

 ## Setup